ArbenKqiku/arbenkqiku.github.io/_posts/2025-09-29-path-analysis-in-r.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-5-path-analysis/image-4.4.png" alt="linearly separable data">

 In terms of product categories, we can see that certain categories perform much better than others.
 For example, Apparel and YouTube categories have 2.1 and 2.6 average node lengths respectively, whereas Mens and Google have have 5 and 9.96 average node lengths.
+So, I would probably urge the UX/UI team to focus on Apparel and YouTube, as they drive a lot traffic, but the average node length is very small.

 ## Funnel analysis by landing pages

-We can now combine path analysis with funnel analysis.
-For each landing page, we’ll measure how often key e-commerce events occur — such as `view_item`, `add_to_cart`, and `purchase`, to understand how effectively each entry point drives users through the funnel.
+Node length is a good indicator, but this doesn't tell us if users purchase or not.
+So, to answer that, we can now combine path analysis with funnel analysis.
+For each landing page, we’ll measure how often key e-commerce events occur, such as `view_item`, `add_to_cart`, and `purchase`, to understand how effectively each entry point drives users through the funnel.

 First, let's extract the landing page from each path, and also whether a path contains a `view_item`, `add_to_cart` or `purchase` event: